Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Results

+In \figref{average_lum} we also see that equal-mass models values decrease with increasing tidal deformability, and in this case too the explanation outlined in \secref{peakL} holds true.
+Also in this case varying the mass ratio creates a second branch, with generally smaller average luminosities than equal-mass binaries.
+It is however much more prominent in the case of average luminosities and our data suggests it is monotonically increasing with respect to $\ltilde$, at least for $\ltilde \lesssim 700$.

-The explanation of the differences between the peak and the average luminosities can be partially found in the act of taking a time average.
-Peak luminosities are by their definition associated to a transient and quite violent phase in the evolution of the system, the properties of which are dependent on several factors, and that cannot be satisfactorily described with a single parameter such as $\ltilde$ or $q$.
-Therefore it is to be expected for peak luminosities to show a larger variability.
-On the other hand, taking an average value can help to isolate a trend present in the data, which is revealed in \figref{average_lum}.
-We can find further support for this line of reasoning by looking at the grey bars in \figref{average_lum}.
-The bars represent the time variability of the data around the average values, represented by the points, as explained in \secref{strategy}.
-As can be seen the bars are quite wide, spanning a range that in some cases is as wide as the value of the average value to which they are associated: stated differently, the neutrino luminosities oscillate rather widely as a function of time around their averages.
-It is therefore evident that computing such averages is necessary to reveal meaningful relations in the data, which would otherwise present no appreciable correlation.
+The explanation of the differences between the peak and the average luminosities is in the act of taking a time average.
+Peak luminosities are associated to a transient and quite violent phase, whose properties cannot be satisfactorily described with a single parameter such as $\ltilde$ or $q$.
+Therefore it is to be expected for the peak luminosities to show a larger variability.
+On the other hand taking an average value can help to better isolate a trend present in the data, as shown in \figref{average_lum}.
+We find further support for this line of reasoning by looking at the grey bars in \figref{average_lum}, representing the time variability of the data around the average values.
+The bars are quite wide, spanning a range that in some cases is as wide as the value of the average value to which they are associated: stated differently, the neutrino luminosities oscillate rather widely as a function of time.
 Note that the origin of this variability is physical, being linked to \eg the oscillations of the central object.
-Moreover their width also shows a trend with $\ltilde$: \ac{BNS} mergers characterized by smaller $\ltilde$ and $q \approx 1$ present a more significant variability between the peaks and the valleys in the luminosity behaviour, reflecting the more violent dynamics of the merger.
+Moreover their width also shows a trend with $\ltilde$: \ac{BNS} mergers characterised by smaller $\ltilde$ and $q \approx 1$ present a more significant variability between the peaks and the valleys in the luminosity behaviour, reflecting the more violent dynamics of the merger.

-Different resolutions and the inclusion or not of physical viscosity in the simulations do not seem to have a significant impact on the major results concerning the peak and average luminosities.
-A more detailed discussion about them is documented in \ref{sec:viscosity_dep} and \ref{sec:resolution_dep}.
+Different resolutions and/or the inclusion of physical viscosity in the simulations do not seem to have a significant impact on the major results concerning the peak and average luminosities.
+A more detailed discussion about these points is documented in \ref{sec:viscosity_dep} and \ref{sec:resolution_dep}.